PuerkitoBio/meddler/README.md

 contact me and I will consider adding an additional license that is better suited to your needs.

-> Copyright © 2013 Russ Ross.
+> Copyright © 2013 Russ Ross, 2016 Martin Angers (adapted for pgx).
 > All rights reserved.
 >
 > Redistribution and use in source and binary forms, with or without